bregman-arie/devops-exercises/README.md

 * Program's bytes are loaded into the memory or more specifically, into the address space of the process.
 * Memory is allocated for program's stack (aka run-time stack).
 The stack also initialized by the OS with data like argv, argc and parameters to main()
 * Memory is allocated for program's heap which is required for data structures like linked lists and hash tables
-* I/O initialization tasks like in Unix/Linux based systems where each process has 3 file descriptors (input, output and error)
+* I/O initialization tasks are performed, like in Unix/Linux based systems where each process has 3 file descriptors (input, output and error)
-* OS is running the program, strarting from main()
+* OS is running the program, starting from main()

 Note: The loading of the program's code into the memory done lazily which means the OS loads only partial relevant pieces required for the process to run and not the entire code.
 </b></details>